Christmas Trees, Santa Claus, & Home Theft Claims

 For any high price gifts, it’s a good idea to take note of as much information as possible.
 This is relatively easy to do and starts with taking a picture and saving it on your mobile device or computer.
 This will come in handy if you have to make an insurance claim.

 Use common sense like putting lights on a timer, locking all doors, and utilizing a security system will help tremendously.
-Don't let a Grinch steal your Christmas, but if he does - contact your insurance company to check on coverage and deductables.
-It might not be worth making a claim, but it doesn't hurt to try...especially if high value items are stolen.
+Don't let a Grinch steal your Christmas, but if he does - contact your insurance company to check on coverage and deductibles.
+It might not be worth making a claim, but it doesn't hurt to try...especially if high-value items are stolen.
+If you find yourself the victim of a Grinch, contact our office, we'd love to help.